dujanhung/evtsbx-api-doc/lua/es_GUI.md

 change button icon.

 >[!TIP]
->icons should be small, have less details, and meaningful.
+>icons should be 64x64px , have less details, and meaningful.